Ravengraven/Python-Sql_Data-Analysis-Bicycles/README.md

 ### Tables used in the model: -

-- Production Location - Has Production assembly data, 1.e.
-Parts used to manufacture each product are defined here with an assembly location category
+- Production Location - Has Production assembly data, i.e. Parts used to manufacture each product are defined here with an assembly location category
 - Production Product - Data related to products, their physical details, price, etc.
 - Production ProductCategory - Products and their defined categories
 - Production ProductSubcategory - Products and their subcategories